 In a prior order, the Board held that the Criminal Deputy District Attorneys could not be part of the existing NCMEA bargaining unit as there was no community of interest between the attorneys and various management personnel.
 On a petition for rehearing, NCMEA argued that the Board's prior order was incomplete as the Board did not address the attorneys being in their own bargaining unit, represented by NCMEA.
 Nye County did not dispute that the prerequisites for forming a bargaining unit had not been met.
-Rather, the county argued that the attorneys could not be in any bargaining unit pursuant to NRS 252.070(6) and/or that the attorneys might sometimes also do civil work.
+Rather, the county argued that the attorneys might sometimes also do civil work.
 The Board rejected the county's arguments, claiming that NRS 252.070(6) does not preclude collective bargaining and that the attorneys in question, although they might perform some civil work, were not assigned to a civil division.
 Thus, the Board granted the request for the attorneys to form their own bargaining unit and be represented by NCMEA.

-Item Case 2019-003; Francis Davis v.
-Las Vegas Metropolitan Police Department and Las Vegas Police Protective Association, Civilian Employees.
+ItemCase 2019-003; Francis Davis v.
+Las Vegas Metropolitan Police Department and Las#845Vegas Police Protective Association, Civilian Employees.